Cephou/darktide-autobuyer/README.md

 ### Downsides & Limitations
 - You need at some point to put your steam credentials in a file
     - That been said, the code is completely public, short and easy to read.
 With a bit of knowledge you can easily see its only aim is to follow its purpose, and not try to steal your steam account.
-- Currently the script doesn't work with Steam 2FA (double authentification), so you need to disable it
-    - I haven't found a way to make the script consistenly work with 2FA
 - It requires you to install some programs and execute some code, which can be scary
     - But I'll try to make it easy for you
 - Currently it is not working with curios